 Autumn in Colorado is a magical time: the air is crisp, the sun is less intense, and the glow from the changing leaves warms the landscape.
 It's a great time to get your skis waxed and start to pack up your kayak for the winter.
 As you start to pull out your sweatshirts and pack up your shorts, It's time to make your plans for fall in Colorado!

 Witnessing Colorado's changing aspen leaves in the high country is a great way to spend a day or two.
-You can pack up the car (don't forget the dog!) and take a drive over and around the continental divide or get off the beaten path, leave the driving to the pros, and go on a leaf peeping jeep tour.
+You can pack up the car (don't forget the dog!) and take a drive over and around the continental divide or get off the beaten path, leave the driving to the pros, and go on a leaf-peeping jeep tour.
 The leaves up high will start to turn before the lower elevations, so be sure to check the fall foliage prediction map for your favorite leaf-peeping area.
 You can also head out towards Rocky Mountain Nation park and take a driving tour of the Peak-to-Peak Byway.

 Scenic Train rides are a perfect way to see the leaves turning by letting someone else take care of the driving!
 The Leadville Colorado & Southern Railroad runs special trains in the fall.
 Take in the sweeping views of the Arkansa River Valley on themed rides, including The Halloween Express and Oktoberfest on the Leadville Railroad!
 Get your reservation soon because these trips do book up!
 Or, if you're heading to the the south-west corner of Colorado, be sure to book a ride on the Durango & Silverton Narrow Guage Railroad.

 Pack your layers and head to the high country for some great experiences on the high-alpine trails.
-Monarch Crest, Kenosha Pass or Searle Pass are great this time of year and the views cannot be beat.
+Monarch Crest, Kenosha Pass or Searle Pass are great this time of year and the views cannot be beaten.
 The temperature swings are greater in the fall, you might ascend with a beanie on your head, and descend in shorts and a t-shirt, so pack for all seasons.
 Be sure to watch the weather for the occasional afternoon storms.

-Break out the lederhosen and steins and attend one of the many Oktoberfest Celebrations through out the state.
+Break out the lederhosen and steins and attend one of the many Oktoberfest Celebrations throughout the state.

 The shift in seasons brings autumn traditions across the state.
 Pack up the kiddos and visit these pumpkin patches, corn mazes and cheerful tasty festivals for a wicked good time.